hughesadam87/pyparty/README.rst

 About the Author
 ================

-I'm a PhD student at GWU (check me out on researchgate_).
+I'm a PhD student at GWU (check me out on researchgate_) and former Enthought intern.
 I work in biomolecule sensing and nanophotonics.
-Last summer, I interened at Enthought and really enjoy software design.
 Like any PhD student, my time is stretched across many projects.
 As such, the ``pyparty`` source code may is messy in places, and a test suite has yet to be developed yet.
 Developing the iPython notebook tutorials alongside the code helped served as a basic test platform.

    .. _researchgate : https://www.researchgate.net/profile/Adam_Hughes2/?ev=hdr_xprf